 Each of these dimensions exist on a spectrum, from high to low, and depending on the game designer’s goals, the mechanics of gameplay can encourage players to engage at different levels along the three spectrums.
 Thus, some games are designed to provoke a highly stimulating and exciting experience that players access with a high level of frequency, but for a shorter period of time.
 Other games are designed to provide a consistent and reliable game experience that players come back to again and again.

 CRM Case Management make a more organic, and thoroughly reasoned decision with regards to behaviour

-Task-related affect, which stems from factors embedded in the decision itself (Garg et al., 2013), can be mitigated through gamification in several ways.
-For example, task-related affect can arise when the decider is faced with more information than s/he can comfortably process; in these situations, the structure of games can be used to teach the decider relevant information in an non-threatening and gradual way.
-Thus, when it comes time to make the decision, the decider can retrieve the necessary information with relative ease (Tybout, Sternthal, Malaviya, Bakamitsos, Park, 2005), which might lessen both the anxiety associated with feeling uninformed, and the required cognitive effort.
+Task-related effect, which stems from factors embedded in the decision itself (Garg et al., 2013), can be mitigated through gamification in several ways.
+For example, task-related effect can arise when the decider is faced with more information than s/he can comfortably process; in these situations, the structure of games can be used to teach the decider relevant information in a non-threatening and gradual way.
+Thus, when it comes time to make the decision, the decider can retrieve the necessary information with relative ease (Tybout, Sternthal, Malaviya, Bakamitsos, Park, 2005), which might lessen both the anxiety associated with feeling uninformed and the required cognitive effort.

 Gamified CRM Case Management a framework to help encourage the desired behaviour